KlipperScreen/KlipperScreen/docs/Configuration.md

 #   If this option is 0, the user must click on a button to go back to the main menu.
 job_error_timeout: 0

+# Allows the cursor to be displayed on the screen
+show_cursor: False

 #
 # The following main options are deprecated and will be removed in the near future
 #